Big and little switches to reduce your energy bills

 Warmer Homes Scotland supports households that are struggling to heat their home.
 You could receive funding to help you install energy saving measures.
 So far we have helped over 29,000 homes across Scotland reduce their energy bills.
 You can apply directly if you are a homeowner – or ask your landlord to apply on your behalf if you are renting.
 Check the eligibility criteria before applying.

-If you’re not eligible for Warmer Homes Scotland you can still apply for the Home Energy Scotland Loan.
-This is interest free and a number of options can also include cashback – reducing how much you actually have to pay.
-You can learn more about the loan here.
+If you’re not eligible for Warmer Homes Scotland you can apply for the Home Energy Scotland Grant and Loan.
+You can apply for grants and interest-free loan funding, reducing how much you actually have to pay.

 For a more comprehensive idea of what funding is available use our funding finder tool.